learning-continuous-deployment/learning-continuous-deployment.github.io/_posts/2015-04-24-creating-the-first-container.md

     docker build -t my-django-app .
     docker run --name some-django-app -p 8000:8000 -d my-django-app

-Now we will test our app by visiting http://localhost:8000 in a browser.
+Now we could test our app by visiting `http://localhost:8000` in a browser as it will automatically serve the web application.

 ### Contributing to Docker Hub
 After [signing up](https://hub.docker.com/account/signup/) on the Docker Hub Website everyone is able to contribute docker images.